- Transferring a balance from your BNPL account to a credit card is possible, but there are caveats.

 Credit cards and Buy Now Pay Later (BNPL) services like Afterpay and Zip are now occupying much the same territory in the retail purchase system and in the minds of consumers.
 But what about balance transfers?

-It’s not currently possible to transfer a balance from a credit card to BNPL, mainly because the BNPL balance repayment terms typically aren’t long enough to be attractive, and there’s nothing in it for interest-free BNPL providers unless they can earn a series of late payment fees.
+It’s not currently possible to transfer a balance from a credit card to a buy now pay later service, mainly because the BNPL balance repayment terms typically aren’t long enough to be attractive, and there’s nothing in it for interest-free BNPL providers unless they can earn a series of late payment fees.

 However, the reverse – transferring a balance from a BNPL service to a credit card with a 0% balance transfer offer – is doable, to a limited extent.
 You might want to transfer a BNPL balance that is about to attract late payment or monthly account fees, because you don’t have enough cash on hand to repay it.